edatechreport/edax/README.md

 # EDA𝑥: Task-Centric Exploratory Data Analysis for Statistical Modeling in Python

+## Ducumentation
+The documentation and examples could be found in https://edatechreport.github.io/edax/.

 ## Library Demo
 In this 50 seconds demo we show how to get an overview of the data, doing correlation analysis and missing value analysis using just one line of code.